nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 <br/>

 **Use case 3:** Displays the combined timetable of multiple selected contacts.
 You will need to key in `<Contact Index>` of each of the selected contacts.
-* You can select as many contacts as you wish
+* You can enter as many contacts as you wish

 Format: